LED EXECUTIVES and MANAGEMENT TEAM

 From 2004-2005 Robert was an independent carbon market consultant, with clients including the Endesa Climate Initiative, the trading platform NewValues, and the World Bank, for which he worked as conference director of CARBON EXPO.
 Between 2001 and 2004, Mr. Dornau was manager of the International Emissions Trading Association (IETA).
 He was elected to the IETA Board in his capacity at SGS in 2008.
 Before working for IETA he worked as Project Manager for Deutsche Börse Group, as one of the first advocates of emission trading in Germany.
 Mr. Dornau has a Master’s Degree in economics from the University of Konstanz, Germany.
 He also has several publications in refereed journals and participated in numerous conferences as speaker or chair.

-(Please call 484-588-5401 or Contact Us for more information on the Management Team, Staff, Reseller Support or our U.S. Made LED Tube and LED Fixture product offerings.
+(Please call 484-588-5401 or Contact Us for more information on the Independence LED Executive and Management Team, Staff, Reseller Support or our U.S. Made LED Fixtures and Turnkey Commercial LED Lighting Solutions.